jekyllstein/Reinforcement-Learning-Sutton-Barto-Exercise-Solutions/README.md

 1. Download the notebook
 2. Run Pluto (see instructions on installing julia and pluto noting that a newer version of julia might currently be available: https://computationalthinking.mit.edu/Spring21/installation/)
 3. Open the notebook file by typing the saved filename in the open box in the web browser.

+## View static exports of notebooks at https://jekyllstein.github.io/Reinforcement-Learning-Sutton-Barto-Exercise-Solutions/
+Note: Not all notebooks are available here.
+I am editing them to allow proper export and will be adding chapters one at a time.